matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

 Both of these are a subjective judgement call.

-Given we wish the CS API particularly to be as easy for casual developers to use as possible, it feels that we should find another way to encourage developers to escape variables in their URLs in general - e.g. by recommending that developers test their clients against a 'torture room' full of exotic IDs and data, or by improving warnings in the spec... rather than (ab)using machine-selected IDs as a reminder.
+Given we wish the CS API particularly to be as easy as possible for manual use, it feels that we should find another way to encourage developers to escape variables in their URLs in general - e.g. by recommending that developers test their clients against a 'torture room' full of exotic IDs and data, or by improving warnings in the spec... rather than (ab)using machine-selected IDs as a reminder.

-Meanwhile, given we have many more CS API developers than SS or E2EE developers, and we wish to make the CS API particularly easy for casual developers to use, it feels we should not prioritise consistency of encodings for SS/E2EE developers over the usability of the CS API.
+Meanwhile, given we have many more CS API developers than SS or E2EE developers, and we wish to make the CS API particularly easy for developers to manually invoke, it feels we should not prioritise consistency of encodings for SS/E2EE developers over the usability of the CS API.

 Therefore, on balance, it seems plausible that changing the format of event IDs does solve sufficient problems to make it desirable.